 Christ was also expressing that keeping His commandments is through not only loving others, but by loving “yourself”.

-Isn’t it amazing how Christ’s teaching here that we are to love ourselves is so strongly opposed by most teachers and pastors today?!
-Think about it: the God of the Universe loves me, but because the majority of preachers teach against me loving myself, I’m not supposed to?!
+Isn’t it amazing how the teaching of Christ here, that we are to love ourselves, is so strongly opposed by most teachers and pastors today?!
+Think about it: the God of the Universe loves me, but because the majority of preachers teach against me loving myself – I’m not supposed to?!
 This is completely ridiculous when you look at it from the standpoint of the One Who created us and came Himself to shed His blood for our sins.